 A review of a speciality coffee shop, Coffee Profilers, in Friedrichshain, East Berlin.
 Notes are by an amateur coffee enthusiast and shoestring digital nomad.
 Descriptions are equal parts coffee and remote-work suitability.
-Most photos are shot with a second-hand Fujifilm X100.

 Located just outside Frankfurter Tor Station, Coffee Profilers is a great weekend hangout spot, especially on Sundays when half the city is closed.